ResearchBureau/midom/docs/source/comparison.rst

 What is a protocol's task?
     - apply a transformation so for each dataset d P(d) does not contain PI
     - Protocol should always define a context, as this determines what is PI
-    - Filter does two things: indicate limits in dataset space (transformation can't handle this part) and codify domain knowledge (black list this producer)
+    - Filters does two things: indicate limits in dataset space (transformation can't handle this part) and codify domain knowledge (black list this producer)